peterbourgon/ff/README.md

 )
 ```

-You can also use a standard library flag set.
-If you do, be sure to use the
+It's also possible to adapt a standard library flag set.
+In this case, be sure
-[flag.ContinueOnError] error handling strategy.
-Other options either panic or
+to use the ContinueOnError error handling strategy.
+Other options either panic
-terminate the program on parse errors.
+or terminate the program on parse errors.
 Rude!

 ```go
 fs := flag.NewFlagSet("myprogram", flag.ContinueOnError)